janellycedenoaquino/crown/README.md

 # crown
-crown is an an e-commerce site that allows users sign up and sign in and log out of their account, view a list of products for which they can purchase. https://crown-application.herokuapp.com/
+crown is an an e-commerce site that allows users sign up and sign in and log out of their account, view a list of products for which they can purchase.
+NPM START <-- starts both the front and back end concurrently https://crown-application.herokuapp.com/

 # MVC architechtural pattern